-Zero Waste Essentials to Simplify your Kitchen
+Zero Waste Essentails for your Kitchen

+We all know the heart of the home is the kitchen for most people.
+If you’re on a mission to make your kitchen more sustainable and eco-friendly, you’ve come to the right place.
+This section explores some fantastic Zero Waste essentials for your kitchen.
 A few basic swaps can go a long way in the kitchen as it’s often a big contributor to plastic waste.
 When it comes to replacing items, think of the things that frequently go into the bin and how you can either re-use or remove products completely.

 Coffee pod machines have a terrible reputation, mostly because they go through a lot of pods that will end up in a landfill.
 Even recyclable pods can be a pain to deal with.
 Pod machines are surprisingly efficient as they tend to use less coffee, so swapping disposable pods for reusable and carefully measuring the amount of coffee you use can go a long way.

-Dish Bocks and Zero Waste Washing-up Liquid
+Dish Bocks and Washing-up Liquid

 Switching dishwashing liquid for a dish block is super easy, although they might take a bit of getting used to as you won’t get the same level of foam as you would with a liquid detergent.
 Alternatively, if you’re set on a liquid detergent, consider Boden’s zero waste dishwashing liquid as they offer a package refill and return service.